 In Indonesian and English with English subtitles

-The Tsunami of New Dreams is a Singapore/Indonesia Co-Production.
-Produced by the Earth Observatory of Singapore in collaboration with Tropical Media, ICAIOS, the International Center for Aceh and Indian Ocean Studies, and UNSYIAH, Universitas Syiah Kuala in Banda Aceh, Indonesia.
+The Tsunami of New Dreams is a Singapore/Indonesia/United States Co-Production.
+Produced in collaboration with the Earth Observatory of Singapore, ICAIOS, the International Center for Aceh and Indian Ocean Studies, and UNSYIAH, Universitas Syiah Kuala in Banda Aceh, Indonesia, and Tropical Media.